- OUR Walking TOURS

 - National Mall

-This post is a guide to the Martin Luther King, Jr (MLK) Memorial in Washington, DC, with tips on planning your visit as well as a self-guided walkthrough.
+This post is a guide to the Martin Luther King, Jr (MLK) Memorial in Washington, DC.

 The Martin Luther King Jr. Memorial is Washington D.C.’s newest monument and the nation’s first to honor an African- American man.